Program Contact: Timothy Ferrarotti 203 582-7782

 Admission

 The Quinnipiac University Physician Assistant program believes that excellence is inclusive and built upon equity.
 We recognize that all members of society deserve the best healthcare possible and this is most effectively provided by a diverse healthcare team.
-The program is committed to admitting qualified individuals from a variety of backgrounds and experiences.
-The program selects students who reflect varied social, economic, ethnic, educational and healthcare experience backgrounds.
+We are committed to admitting qualified individuals using a holistic evaluation.
 The program seeks students who possess intellectual capacity, personal maturity, communication and interpersonal skills.

 Interested students must possess, at a minimum: